 What are the main differences between the 2019 Program and the 2018 Program?

-The tiered levels of sponsorship and benefits associated with each level have not changed from 2017.
 ACC National Capital Region was very pleased and grateful for the successful year and, overall, we continue to receive favorable feedback from our sponsors about the value of the relationship from their perspective.
-By and large, the features of this year’s Sponsorship Program are the same as in 2017’s program.
-The tiers and benefits associated with them have not changed.
-We will continue top explore new ways to ensure sponsors are getting ROI for their support.
+With a few exceptions, the features of this year’s Sponsorship Program are the same as in 2018’s program.
+The tiered levels of sponsorship and benefits associated with each level have not changed very much from 2018.
+We will continue to explore new ways to ensure sponsors are maximizing the ROI for their support.
 There is a modest price increase in some of the levels.